Why World Bank junked its ease of doing business rankings

 “In August 2019, the Doing Business team generated a draft of its Top Improvers list for Doing Business 2020 that had Jordan as the top reformer with Saudi Arabia placing second,” the investigation states.

-Simeon Djankov was one of the founders of the Doing Business Report, who at the time was serving as the advisor to World Bank Group CEO Kristalina Georgieva, the current IMF chief.
+Simeon Djankov was one of the founders of the Doing Business Report, who at the time was serving as the adviser to Georgieva.